 Under a permit from the Florida Fish and Wildlife Conservation Commission (FWC), Gumbo Limbo’s saltwater aquariums are home to a resident sea turtle.
-We have one non-releasable green turtle named Morgan.
+We have one non-releasable green turtle named Morgan and a loggerhead named Cane.
 Our resident turtles serve as ambassadors for all sea turtle species.

 Our turtles, rehab patient or resident alike, receive species-specific diets tailored to their growth and health needs.
 Our turtles eat predominantly seafood and fresh green vegetables, which can be quite expensive.
 We also need to provide emergency, preventative, and expert veterinary care to all patients.
 Your sea turtle adoption goes DIRECTLY to support the funding of the Sea Turtle Rehabilitation Facility, providing critical medication, tank maintenance, food and veterinary care.